the1lab/1lab/src/Logic/Propositional/Classical/SAT.lagda.md

 And that's it!
 Note that "classic" DPLL also includes a second rule known as "pure literal elimination".
-The idea here is that if a literal only shows up as negated or not negated, then we can delete all occurances of that literal.
+The idea here is that if a literal only shows up as negated or not negated, then we can delete all occurrences of that literal.
 However, this operation is somewhat expensive to perform, and also rather annoying to program in Agda.
 Therefore, it has been omitted from this implementation.